Many individuals need initial or ongoing treatment for chemical dependency, but inpatient services are not appropriate for them.

 Visit any of these locations and get the help or information you’re seeking.
 For many people, the therapeutic process that can address your problem will be found at a Counseling Center.

-All locations provide evaluations and assessments for a prospective patient, determine progression of their disease, and make appropriate recommendations for the level of care.
+All locations provide evaluations and assessments for a prospective patient, determine progression of the disease, and make appropriate recommendations for the level of care.
 Appointments are available and recommended.

 Outpatient Services are designed for the patient who does not require a residential rehab program, but still can benefit from a concentrated treatment plan.
-These programs combine education on mind & body development during recovery, group and individual therapy, and a family education component.
+These addiction treatment programs combine education on mind and body development during recovery, group and individual therapy, and a family education component.
 A person’s length of stay in Outpatient is based on the individual’s clinical needs.
-There are day and evening sessions, depending on the location of the Counseling Center.
+Day and evening sessions are available, depending on the location of the Counseling Center.

 Full Day Outpatient

 Offered at our Bensalem campus, full day outpatient services combine intensive treatment, education and individual/group therapies without an overnight stay.